About the PCA

-With over 1,000 members, the PCA can speak for a significant proportion of the local population, something that carries weight in our dealings with local decision takers.
+Thanks to the numbers of our members, the PCA can speak for a significant proportion of the local population, something that carries weight in our dealings with local decision takers.

 Details of the current PCA Committee can be found on the Committee page.

 The full PCA Constitution as amended in 2014 is available as a pdf.